Kyle Richards: Health

-In July 2022, Richards stopped drinking alcohol and began to focus more on fitness and exercising.
+In July 2022, following her separation from Mauricio Umansky and the suicide of her childhood best friend Lorene Shea, Richards stopped drinking alcohol and began to focus more on fitness and exercising.
+Richards stated that she stopped drinking because it was "no longer serving [her] physically, mentally, or spiritually."
 She discussed her fitness journey in a cover story for Us Weekly magazine in December 2023.
+Richards has maintained her sobriety since 2022 and celebrated over three years of sobriety in 2025.